Workers in these occupations establish plans and policies, direct business activities, and oversee people, products, and services.

-The median annual wage for management occupations was $102,450 in May 2021, which was the highest wage of all the major occupational groups.
+The median annual wage for this group was $102,450 in May 2021, which was the highest of all the major occupational groups and more than the median annual wage for all occupations of $45,760.

 |OCCUPATION||JOB SUMMARY||ENTRY-LEVEL EDUCATION||2021 MEDIAN PAY|